Equal (sweetener): Contents

 An Equal packet contains dextrose, aspartame (1.7%), acesulfame potassium (1.2%), starch, silicon dioxide (an anti-caking agent), maltodextrin, and unspecified flavouring.

 Equal tablets are not an identical formulation, and their primary ingredient is lactose.

 Aspartame-based products have gained regulatory approvals permitting sale in more than 100 countries.
 Merisant's NutraSweet company states that aspartame is now used in more than 5,000 products and consumed by some 250 million people worldwide.
-These include The Coca-Cola Company and PepsiCo.
+Companies using aspartame include The Coca-Cola Company and PepsiCo.

 In 2006–2007, Merisant and McNeil Nutritionals were involved in a protracted legal battle over marketing for Splenda.
 (Main article: Sucralose.)
 On January 9, 2009, Merisant filed for Chapter 11 bankruptcy protection.